Table of Contents

 Simple resumes typically use sans-serif fonts (instead of serif fonts, like Times New Roman), great organization, and balanced white space.
 An attractively designed simple resume lets your work experience and skills shine, with no distractions.

 From traditional work to creative modern startups, simple resumes are a good fit in many fields.
-Hiring managers have to read many resumes very quickly, so they appreciate simple formats that let the critical information stand out.

 An executive resume is the traditional resume style for someone applying to an executive or senior-level position.